Cosmo Gang the Video: Development and release

 Cosmo Gang the Video was released in arcades by Namco in March 1992 in Japan, and in North America later that April.
 It was designed by Kohji Kenjoh, who later worked on the Custom Robo series for Nintendo, and composed by Yoshie Arakawa.
 The game features characters and mechanics taken from Cosmo Gangs, an older Namco redemption game from 1990 that was later exported outside Japan by Data East.
 It is heavily based on the company's own Galaxian series in terms of its gameplay and design.
 One of the game's music tracks is a parody of the opening song for the Japanese cooking show Kyōnoryōri.
 The game was presented at the 1991 Amusement Machine Show (AMS) tradeshow in Japan under the working title Cosmo Galaxian, alongside Namco's own Solvalou, Tank Force and Steel Gunner 2.
 A home port for the Super Famicom was released in Japan on October 29, 1992, which was later made available for the Nintendo Power flash cart service on August 1, 1998.
 The arcade version was digitally re-released for the Japanese Wii Virtual Console on August 4, 2009.
-It was also re-released by Hamster Corporation for the Nintendo Switch and PlayStation 4 as part of the Arcade Archives series on April 20, 2023.
+Hamster Corporation released the arcade version as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4 in April 2023.